radhikathakkar/-backend-ts-coding-challenge/README.md

 # Commands to run

-npx tsc exercise.ts
+- npx tsc exercise.ts (which will create js file)
-node exercise.js
+- node exercise.js